PK85/add-ons/addons/redis-0.0.3/README.md

 ## Overview

-The Redis bundle is an example of a bundle.
+The Redis add-on is an example of a add-on.
 It wraps the official stable [Redis chart](https://github.com/kubernetes/charts/tree/master/stable/redis).
 Find more information about the Redis chart in the chart's [documentation](chart/redis/README.md).

 ## Details

-The redis bundle contains two plans:
+The redis add-on contains two plans:
 - micro
 - entrerpise